9643826476/Todos-before-a-release/Translation-knowledge-(valid-for-whole-nextcloud-project).md

 # Nextcloud is available in many languages.
 How is that done?
-Instead of maintaining an own translation server like pootle Nextcloud is using Transifex to achieve translation in many languages.
+Instead of maintaining our own translation server, like Pootle, Nextcloud uses Transifex to facilitate translations for many languages.
-Transifex offers free service for open source projects.
+Transifex offers gratis service for open source projects.

 Are you interested in translating Nextcloud?

-Just create an account and apply to join Nextcloud organization.
-You are welcome!
+Create an account on Transifex, then apply to join the Nextcloud organization.
+You are welcome.

-Once you joined our organization you can apply to join your target language.
-There are already more than 70 languages available.
-Feel free to request a new one if your native language is missing.
+Once you have joined the organization, apply to join one of the over 70 target languages available.
+Should yours be missing, feel free to request it.

 Best way is to start translating some strings.
-Get an overwiew about already existing translations.
-Check features and basic function of Transifex.
+Get an overwiew of what and how things have already been translated.
+There are some features and functions in transifex, but the basics is pretty much all that works.

-If you get caught by l18n stuff and you take care about your language you can think about beeing a reviewer.
+If translating is not your boat of wood, or similar, you can be a reviewer.
 Even more fun :-)

-# General information about Transifex
-## Language teams
-Each language is organized in a team.

-You have organizers, reviewers and most important translators.
-You are the engine of the car.

 ## How to discuss at Transifex?

 You can discuss for each string.
-Who ever reads it can respond.
-There is no way to subscribe to any discussion as long as somebody marks discussion as issue.
+Whoever reads it can respond.
+There is no way to subscribe to any discussion as long as somebody doesn't mark the discussion as an issue.

 For language teams there is a chance to discuss as well.
-It is not easy to find at web UI and not many people responding (german team experience with more than 100 members)
+It is not easy to find through the web UI and not many people respond (German team experience with more than 100 members)

-You could send private message to other members.
+You can send private message to other members.
 Inbox and outbox are separate and there is no option to see threaded messages.
-You cannot invite third person to private discussions.
+You cannot invite a third person to private discussions.

 ## Different roles at Transifex?

-To unterstand roles and their respective permissions see https://docs.transifex.com/teams/understanding-user-roles/
+To understand roles and their respective permissions see https://docs.transifex.com/teams/understanding-user-roles/

+You have Maintainers,language coordinators, reviewers and most importantly: translators.
+You are the engine of the car.

 # Information for Translators
 ## Basic knowledge to start
 You have joined a language team.
-Do not hesitate to contact persons of it.
+Do not hesitate to contact people in it.

 Newbie information: Whenever translating parts of a single resource please do not just translate a single string without looking at already translated strings.
 Most resources have a common wording and you should follow it.
 If you have a different position you should discuss first before changing strings.